calliope-edu/pxt-faces/README.md

 Again, the mouth is opened while the Funeral March is shouted-out.

-Again, because the mouth-change was only temporary, after 5 seconds the mouth reverts to sulking.
+Because the mouth-change was only temporary, after 5 seconds the mouth automatically changes back to sulking.

-Then, after a 5-second pause, the mood recovers, blinking is switched off and a happier face returns, finally giving a slow wink.
+Then, after a 5-second pause, the mood gradually recovers, blinking is switched off and a happier face returns, finally giving us a slow wink.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 > Open this page at [https://grandpabond.github.io/pxt-faces/](https://grandpabond.github.io/pxt-faces/)